al-ce/copy-snek/README.md

 ## Description

-A shameless clone of [tree](https://www.computerhope.com/unix/tree.htm) to print a nice looking recursive tree of the current directory in your terminal.
+A shameless imitation of [tree](https://www.computerhope.com/unix/tree.htm) to print a nice looking recursive tree of the current directory in your terminal, but none of tree's other great opts.
 Just use tree!
 I wrote this as an exercise to learn the Python `pathlib` module.

 `treesnek` "grows" the directory tree by recursively adding the directory's contents to a dictionary to the specified depth limit (`TreeGrower.path_data()`), then sorting the dictionary by type (directory or non-) then name (possible since Python 3.7).